The Top 10 Things I learned In My First 30 Years Of Life: #5 - 1

 P.s.
 I thought I was going to be stranded in the airport and all alone but God answered prayers...and some how, some way...I made it home safely...

-press on brothers and sisters...we have not arrived to our real HOME yet!
+press on, brothers and sisters...we have not arrived at our real HOME yet!